VBernasconi/GAB_project/README.md

 Gestures for artworks browsing is project that allows you to browse through a collection of painted hands through your own gestures.

 ## How it works
 Once the application starts, the user has the possibility to start recording a hand gesture of 5 seconds.
 The computer process the iamges and retrieve similar painted hands from the collection.
 It creates a .gif animation which reproduces the hand gesture through paintings.
 The user also has the possibility to brose through each frame to get more details about the original painting.
+For more details, check the [repository page](https://vbernasconi.github.io/GAB_project/#behind-the-scene).

 ## Technical specificites
 - The collection of painted hands was created with [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) (their pre-trained model was directly used on the paintings).